History of Toronto: 20th century

-1939–1970

 During World War II, Toronto became a major centre for Canada's military.
 The Exhibition Place was taken over for military training and deployment.
 The Island Airport was taken over for training of the Royal Norwegian Air Force and the Royal Canadian Air Force.
 Civilian manufacturing companies, such as Inglis, were converted to war-time production of armaments.
 At Malton Airport and Downsview Airport, new aviation factories built many fighters and bombers to be used in Europe.

+Post-World War II

 After World War II, a continuous influx of newcomers from around the world and Canadians from Atlantic Canada contributed to the growth of Toronto.
 The large numbers of new Canadians helped Toronto's population swell to over one million by 1951, and double again to over two million, by 1971.
 The demographics of Toronto changed as a result also, as many immigrants were from countries other than the United Kingdom.
 The ethnic diversity grew and saw the development of enclaves such as Little Italy, Little Portugal and two new Chinatowns.
 In 1967, the first "Caribana" festival was held celebrating the culture of the West Indies.

 The provincial government created the Municipality of Metropolitan Toronto, a metropolitan government that incorporated numerous local municipalities in 1954.
 The Metro Toronto government took over the construction and maintenance of region-wide infrastructure, building water treatment plants, roads, public transit and expressways, to facilitate the growth of the suburbs.

 In 1954, Hurricane Hazel swept through Toronto, causing significant flooding; 81 people were killed.
 As a result, building on floodplains was banned, new flood control works such as dams and flood channels were built, and the lands of floodplains were cleared of buildings, conserved as park lands and conservation areas.

 In 1954, the original stretch of the subway was completed from Union to Eglinton stations on the Yonge line (later numbered as Line 1).
 This was followed by the construction of the Bloor-Danforth and University Avenue subways, connecting the core to the suburbs to the east and west.
 The Metro Government built the Gardiner Expressway and the DVP expressways in the late 1950s and early 1960s, but plans to build a large network of expressways throughout the city died in 1971 with the cancellation of the Spadina Expressway.
 Metro proceeded to build the Spadina subway line north into North York and extended the Yonge line north into North York.